 Never assume that children will remain where you last saw them.
-Be alert and shut your machine down if children into the work area.
-Never allow children to play on or operate the machine.
+Be alert and shut down the machine if children are in the working area of the machine.
+Prohibit children from playing on or around the machine and from operating the machine.